In Rainbows: Formats and distribution

-Reaction
+Response

 The pay-what-you-want release, the first for a major musical act, attracted international media attention and sparked debate about the implications for the music industry.
-According to Mojo, the release was "hailed as a revolution in the way major bands sell their music", and the media's reaction was "almost overwhelmingly positive".
-Time called it "easily the most important release in the recent history of the music business" and Jon Pareles of The New York Times wrote that "for the beleaguered recording business Radiohead has put in motion the most audacious experiment in years".
-NME wrote that "the music world seemed to judder several rimes off its axis", and praised the fact that everyone, from fans to critics, had access to the album at the same time on release day: "the kind of moment of togetherness you don't get very often".
+According to Mojo, it was "hailed as a revolution in the way major bands sell their music", and the media's reaction was "almost overwhelmingly positive".
+Time called it "easily the most important release in the recent history of the music business".
+Jon Pareles of The New York Times wrote that "for the beleaguered recording business Radiohead has put in motion the most audacious experiment in years".
+NME wrote that "the music world seemed to judder several rimes off its axis", and praised the fact that everyone, from fans to critics, had access to the album at the same time, calling it an unusual "moment of togetherness".

 The U2 singer Bono praised Radiohead as "courageous and imaginative in trying to figure out some new relationship with their audience".
 The rapper Jay-Z described the release as "genius", and the singer Courtney Love wrote on her blog: "The kamikaze pilot in me wants to do the same damn thing.
 I'm grateful for Radiohead for making the first move."
+In the 2010s, Gigwise and DIY credited In Rainbows as the first "surprise album" — a major album released without prior publicity — ahead of acts such as Beyoncé and U2.

 The release also drew criticism.
 Trent Reznor of Nine Inch Nails thought it did not go far enough, and accused Radiohead of using a compressed digital release as a bait-and-switch to promote a traditional record sale.
 Reznor released his sixth album, Ghosts I–IV, under a Creative Commons licence the following year.
 The singer Lily Allen said the release was "arrogant" and sent a bad message to less successful acts, saying: "You don't choose how to pay for eggs.
 Why should it be different for music?"
-The Sonic Youth bassist Kim Gordon said the release "seemed really community-oriented, but it wasn't catered towards their musician brothers and sisters, who don't sell as many records [as Radiohead].
+The Sonic Youth bassist, Kim Gordon, said the release "seemed really community-oriented, but it wasn't catered towards their musician brothers and sisters, who don't sell as many records [as Radiohead].
 It makes everyone else look bad for not offering their music for whatever."
 The Guardian journalist Will Hodgkinson argued that Radiohead had made it impossible for less successful musicians to make a living from their music.
-The release surprised record executives; an unidentified executive at a major European label told Time: "This feels like yet another death knell.
-If the best band in the world doesn't want a part of us, I'm not sure what's left for this business."